freqtrade/freqtrade/docs/producer-consumer.md

         #   producer_name="my_other_producer"
         # )

-        if not leader_dataframe.empty:
+        if not producer_dataframe.empty:
-            # If you plan on passing the leader's entry/exit signal directly,
+            # If you plan on passing the producer's entry/exit signal directly,
             # specify ffill=False or it will have unintended results
-            merged_dataframe = merge_informative_pair(dataframe, leader_dataframe,
+            merged_dataframe = merge_informative_pair(dataframe, producer_dataframe,
                                                       timeframe, timeframe,
                                                       append_timeframe=False,
                                                       suffix="default")